"Oh no! DON'T TOUCH THAT LEVER!"

 'It's just like Angel Island but...'

 Somehow the scientists had replicated the gravity altering effects of the Master Emerald in these asteroids.
 They could have used Chaos Drives or other synthetic Chaos energy sources to make the platforms and boxes float.
 The same way the Master Emerald levitated Angel Island.
-He knew that it could be reversed too, that the same force that defys gravity could be used to strengthen it.
+He knew that it could be reversed too, that the same force that repelled gravity could be used to strengthen it.
 Ivo had told him about how the Death Egg could create its own atmosphere using artificial gravity.
-That was what the machine inside the asteroid was doing.
-That was why the meteors were drawn toward it.
+That was what the machine inside the asteroid was doing, generating its own gravitational pull.
+That was why the meteors were drawn towards it.

 The architect of the ARK had created a web of pushing and pulling planetoids by applying Chaos energy's effects on gravity.
 It must be the reason they followed the space station's movement while all the other rocks bounced around aimlessly.